New Cohort begins Summer 2023: June 19 – July 28

-The New Play Performance Certificate provides graduate-level instruction from leading theatre professionals.
-It also offers practical experience in playmaking for students not obtaining a terminal degree.
-The program is associated with the Playwright’s Lab at Hollins University, an internationally recognized graduate program in playwriting.
-It’s taught by respected directors, performers, playwrights, and theatre professionals.
+The New Play Performance Certificate provides graduate-level instruction from leading theatre professionals in the specific skills required in new play development.
+Students gain practical experience in playmaking through a program that is integrated with the Playwright’s Lab at Hollins University, an internationally recognized graduate program in playwriting.

 New Play Performance